Friedrich Bopp: Career

-From 1947 to 1950, Bopp was an extraordinarius professor and in 1950 an ordinarius professor of theoretical physics at the Institute of Theoretical Physics of the Ludwig Maximilian University of Munich.
+From 1947 to 1950, Bopp was an extraordinarius professor and in 1950 an ordinarius professor of theoretical physics at the Institute of Theoretical Physics of the Ludwig-Maximilians-Universität München.
 His main area of interest was quantum field theory.
 In 1954, he was a member of the board of trustees of the Institute.

 During 1956 and 1957, Bopp was a member of the Arbeitskreis Kernphysik (Nuclear Physics Working Group) of the Fachkommission II „Forschung und Nachwuchs“ (Commission II “Research and Growth”) of the Deutschen Atomkommission (DAtK, German Atomic Energy Commission).
 Other members of the Nuclear Physics Working Group in both 1956 and 1957 were: Werner Heisenberg (chairman), Hans Kopfermann (vice-chairman), Walther Bothe, Wolfgang Gentner, Otto Haxel, Willibald Jentschke, Heinz Maier-Leibnitz, Josef Mattauch, Wolfgang Riezler, Wilhelm Walcher, and Carl Friedrich von Weizsäcker.
 Wolfgang Paul was also a member of the group during 1957.

 From 1964 to 1965, Bopp was the President of the Deutsche Physikalische Gesellschaft.

 Bopp was one of the 18 signers of the Göttinger Manifest in 1957, which was opposed to the rearming of Germany with nuclear weapons.

 The great theoretical physicist, Arnold Sommerfeld, who educated and nurtured a new generation of physicists in the 1920s and 1930s, expanded his lecture notes into the six-volume Vorlesungen über theoretische Physik (Lectures on Theoretical Physics).
 Sommerfeld died in 1951 as the result of a traffic accident while walking with his grandchildren.
 He had published all but Volume 5 of his lectures.
 Bopp and Josef Meixner edited and completed this volume and put it into publication.
 Bopp and Meixner also edited and supplemented other volumes in the series and published new editions of volumes within the series.